eclipse-kura/kura/_posts/wires/2017-05-02-kura-wires-dbfilter.md

 The DB Filter component, instead, can run a custom SQL query on the Kura database.
 It can be configured as follows:

 * sql.view : SQL to be executed to build a view.
 * cache.expiration.interval : cache validity in seconds.
-When cache expires, it will cause a new read in the database.
+When the cache expires, it will cause a new read in the database.

-The following procedure will create a wire graph that collects data from a simulated OPC/UA server, stores them in table using the DB Store component and publishes them on the cloud platform.
+The following procedure will create a wire graph that collects data from a simulated OPC/UA server, stores them in a table using the DB Store component and publishes them on the cloud platform.
 Moreover, the DB Filter is used to read from the database and write data to the OPC/UA server based on the read values.

 ## Configure OPC/UA server simulator

 1. Download the [OPC/UA server simulator](https://s3.amazonaws.com/kura-resources/opcua_demo_server.dp) bundle and install it on Kura.
 It will create a simulated OPC/UA server that exposes some sensors (light, temperature and water sensor) and some actuators (buzzer, led and fan).
 2. On the Kura web interface, select "OPCUA Server demo" under "Services" and set "server.port" to 1234.
 Click "Apply" button.
-This will start a OPCUA server on port 1234.
+This will start an OPCUA server on port 1234.

 ## Configure Kura Wires OPC/UA application